memoowi/payroll-website/README.md

 6.  **Configure your database:**
     Open the `.env` file you created in step 4 and update the `DB_*` variables (e.g., `DB_DATABASE`, `DB_USERNAME`, `DB_PASSWORD`) to match your local database setup.
 Ensure the specified database exists.

-7.  **Run database migrations:**
+7.  **Run database migrations and make the initial data needed:**
-    This will create the necessary tables in your database.
+    * This will create the necessary tables in your database.
+    * Also If you wish to customize the default administrator credentials or initial company settings, edit the `database/seeders/DatabaseSeeder.php` file before proceeding.
     ```bash
-    php artisan migrate
+    php artisan migrate --seed
     ```

-8.  **Seed the database (Optional Customization):**
+8. **Seed the database with Department and Position (optional):**
-    * If you wish to customize the default administrator credentials or initial company settings, edit the `database/seeders/DatabaseSeeder.php` file before proceeding.
+    * If you wish to add or generate pre-made departments and positions data, that can be found in `database/seeders/DepartmentPositionSeeder.php` file.
-    * Run the seeder to populate the database with initial data, including the default administrator account and company settings.
+    * Run the seeder to populate the database with.
     ```bash
-    php artisan db:seed
+    php artisan db:seed --class=DepartmentPositionSeeder
     ```

 9.  **Serve the application:**